-- All children and young people must receive benefits-related free school meals (FSM), reside in Sandwell, or attend a school in Sandwell, and be between reception and Year 11. - There may be some children who are not eligible for benefits-related FSM but have protected characteristics (e.g., children with no recourse to public funding, have an EHCP or are a looked after child in education), we are still able to allocate the 16-digit code for these children and young people. - To be eligible for funding, organisations must provide services within Sandwell and ensure that they benefit children, young people, and families residing in Sandwell.
-It is important that these services are accessible to children and young people from all ethnic backgrounds. - 4 Beneficiaries should not be charged to access the services provided. - You must declare on your application form if you are delivering with other partner organisations, failure to do so will result in a withdrawal of your grant. - 6 Applications received after the closing date/time will NOT be considered for funding. - 7 The Council will NOT consider applications for funding in retrospect and no funding will be approved for anything not detailed on the application. - Prior to the start of project delivery, all staff and volunteers are required to have undergone recent (within 24 months) safeguarding/child protection training.
-We will verify this by referencing Appendix 3 and during subsequent monitoring visits.
-See link to access free online training: Sandwell Children's Safeguarding Partnership Training Courses
+- All children and young people must receive benefits-related free school meals (FSM), reside in Sandwell, or attend a school in Sandwell, and be between reception and Year 11. - There may be some children who are not eligible for benefits-related FSM but have protected characteristics (e.g., children with no recourse to public funding, have an EHCP or are a looked after child in education), we are still able to allocate the 16-digit code for these children and young people. - For HAF 2025, providers can engage Universal Children from low-income working families who do not meet the above eligibility criteria.
+However, these children must not account for more than 20% of your daily places.
+At least 80% of your beneficiaries must meet the eligibility criteria, with the remaining 20% reserved for Universal children who are considered in need of this provision. - To be eligible for funding, organisations must provide services within Sandwell and ensure that they benefit children, young people, and families residing in Sandwell.
+It is important that these services are accessible to children and young people from all ethnic backgrounds. - 4 Beneficiaries should not be charged to access the services provided. - 5 You must declare on your application form if you are delivering with other partner organisations, failure to do so will result in a withdrawal of your grant. - 6 Applications are reviewed and scored by a grants panel, and there is no appeal process.
+The decision of the grants panel is final. - 7 The Council will NOT consider applications for funding in retrospect and no funding will be approved for anything not detailed on the application.

+Before project delivery begins, all staff and volunteers must meet the following training and qualification requirements: